 Forms: In order to apply for aid, all families have to submit a complete financial aid application.
 US Citizens/Permanent Residents must complete the CSS Profile form as well as the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is a free form that determines eligibility for federal aid it is the only form you need to submit.
+The FAFSA is a free form and if you only wish to apply for federal aid it is the only form you need to submit.
 The CSS Profile helps us to determine eligibility for Harvard financial aid.
 Click here to see the complete financial aid application instructions.

 Eligibility: Our generous financial aid program—bolstered by the Harvard Financial Aid Initiative, which seeks to increase low- and middle-income students’ awareness of Harvard’s affordability—aims to make Harvard accessible to any student who is admitted.